Black Rod is a senior officer in the House of Lords, responsible for controlling access to and maintaining order within the House and its precincts.

 Black Rod is sent from the Lords Chamber to the Commons Chamber to summon MPs to hear the Queen's Speech.
 Traditionally the door of the Commons is slammed in Black Rod's face to symbolise the Commons independence.

 Sarah Clarke was appointed as the new Black Rod on 17 November 2017.
-She will formally take on the duties as Lady Usher of the Black Rod early next year, succeeding current Black Rod David Leakey who leaves the post at the end of this year.
+She formally took on the duties as Lady Usher of the Black Rod in February 2018.